WillBillNye/fixme/README.md

 ## Zarp
 :moneybag:

-the program that automatically check system inførmation!
-The program was mede to help those who want their System Informartion straight out of the box!
+This is a program that automatically check system inførmation!
+The program was made to help those who want their System Informartion straight out of the box!

 ### What the program checks:
 1. Time of System / Area
 2. OS Information
--3.
-System / Platform Information
+3. System / Platform Information

 # How to Install